bradtraversy/workopia-php/readme.md

 #### Authorization Middleware

 You can pass in middleware for authorization.
 This is an array of roles.
-If you want the route to be accessbile only to logged in users, you would add the `auth` role:
+If you want the route to be accessible only to logged-in users, you would add the `auth` role:

 `$router->get('/listings/create', 'ListingController@create', ['auth']);`

-If you only want non-logged in users to access the route, you would add the `guest` role:
+If you only want non-logged-in users to access the route, you would add the `guest` role:

 `$router->get('/register', 'AuthController@register', ['guest']);`